Tackling Poverty

 But hey!
 Poverty is not only material but also spiritual.
 And spiritual poverty, which also afflicts many people including those in First World nations, is sometimes characterized by having so much money but still feeling unhappy.

 We can therefore conclude that poverty is as much of the soul as it is the body.
-Jesus asked, "For what will it profit a man if he gains the whole world, but loses his soul?"
+Jesus was on point when he asked, "For what will it profit a man if he gains the whole world, but loses his soul?"
 (Matthew 16:26)

 RECOMMENDATION: If you've enjoyed the above story on tackling poverty, you might also enjoy another one on "Escaping Poverty" which I wrote three years ago.
 Just click on that link in blue to dive straight into the story.